mnot/I-D/rfc5785bis/draft.md

 HTTP and HTTPS also use origins as a security boundary for many other mechanisms, including (but not limited to) Cookies {{?RFC6265}}, Web Storage {{?WEBSTORAGE=W3C.REC-webstorage-20160419}} and many capabilities.
-Applications defining well-known locations should not assume that they have sole access to these mechanisms.

-Applications defining well-known URIs should not assume or require that they are the only application using the origin, since this is a common deployment pattern; instead, they should use appropriate mechanisms to mitigate the risks of co-existing with Web applications, such as (but not limited to):
+Applications defining well-known locations should not assume that they have sole access to these mechanisms, or that they are the only application using the origin.
+Depending on the nature of the application, mitigations can include:

+* Encrypting sensitive information
+* Allowing flexibility in the use of identifiers (e.g., Cookie names) to avoid collisions with other applications
+* Using the 'HttpOnly' flag on Cookies to assure that cookies are not exposed to browser scripting languages {{?RFC6265}}
+* Using the 'Path' parameter on Cookies to assure that they are not available to other parts of the origin {{?RFC6265}}
-* Using Strict Transport Security {{?RFC6797}} to assure that HTTPS is used
+* Using X-Content-Type-Options: nosniff {{FETCH}} to assure that content under attacker control can't be coaxed into a form that is interpreted as active content by a Web browser

+Other good practices include:

+* Using an application-specific media type in the Content-Type header, and requiring clients to fail if it is not used
-* Using Content-Security-Policy {{?CSP=W3C.WD-CSP3-20160913}} to constrain the capabilities of content, thereby mitigating Cross-Site Scripting attacks (which are possible if client-provided data is exposed in any part of a response in the application)
+* Using Content-Security-Policy {{?CSP=W3C.WD-CSP3-20160913}} to constrain the capabilities of active content (such as HTML {{HTML5}}), thereby mitigating Cross-Site Scripting attacks
-* Using X-Frame-Options {{?RFC7034}} to prevent content from being included in a HTML frame from another origin, thereby enabling "clickjacking"
 * Using Referrer-Policy {{?REFERRER-POLICY=W3C.CR-referrer-policy-20170126}} to prevent sensitive data in URLs from being leaked in the Referer request header
-* Using the 'HttpOnly' flag on Cookies to assure that cookies are not exposed to browser scripting languages {{?RFC6265}}
+* Avoiding use of compression on any sensitive information (e.g., authentication tokens, passwords), as the scripting environment offered by Web browsers allows an attacker to repeatedly probe the compression space; if the attacker has access to the path of the communication, they can use this capability to recover that information.

 ## Scoping Applications